oligarc/DockerTest/README.md

 Our nodeJS and MongoDB containers shouldn't communicate between them just because we want to.
 We can access a container from the outside but in the inside we have to create an intern network.

+- docker network create miRed

+Nice, now I have a network that is going to be used to communicate each container.
+But wait, didn't the APP pointed to localhost in the connection to the database?
+Welp, yes.
+You must take a look into that and change localhost to the database container name!

+BEFORE mongoose.connect('mongodb://oliver:password@localhost:27017/mi_base_de_datos?authSource=admin')
+AFTER mongoose.connect('mongodb://oliver:mongoBaseDatos@localhost:27017/mi_base_de_datos?authSource=admin')

+Wait wait wait, but the mongo container didn't have a network associated.
+That's right, remove that container and create a new one linking the new red

+- docker create -p27017:27017 --name mongoBaseDatos --network miRed -e MONGO_INITDB_ROOT_USERNAME=oliver -e MONGO_INITDB_ROOT_PASSWORD=password mongo

+YES!!!
+Now I totally have it.
+Hey, weren't we supposed to be doing a image and container of our app?

+### Creating the image and container of our app

+docker build is gonna create a image based in our Dockerfile!
+And our Dockerfile was for our app!

+- docker build -t imageName:version pathRoute // for example docker build -t miapp:1 .

+Try docker images and see the magic.
+Nah, don't thank me.

+Hey but no container at all!
+Really?
+Do I need to tell you?

+Ok...

+- docker create -p3000:3000 --name miAppContainer --network miRed miapp:1 //Remember last argument is the name of your created image

+WOHO!!
+I can feel the power!!
+I know, I know...

+## Summary until now

+Ok, so if I had to make this again I need to:

+1. Download an image
+2. Create a network
+3. Create a container: Asign the ports,name,environment variables, asign the network, asign the image:tag...

+Feels like a lot, honestly.
+What if we could automatize this?

+### Docker compose

+Ok I need you focused on this.
+It'll be a lot more helpful if I just post you a photo of the indexed code (trust me, I learned my lesson)